oliverjam/learn-express/README.md

 ### Middleware

 Express middleware are handler functions that can be chained together.
 They transform the request in some way, then pass it on to the next handler.
-There are built-in middleware functions, 3rd party ones and you can even write your own.
+There are built-in middleware functions, 3rd party ones, and you can even write your own.

 Express routes can actually take as many handler arguments as you like after the path argument: